KrzysiekJa/ML-project-on-HAR-Dataset/README.md

 Project was made using as the base for its dataset prepared by Jorge L. Reyes-Ortiz, that contained samples from smartphones' gyroscopes and accelerometers, and also labels corresponding to the one of users states: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
 Link to the dataset: [UCI HAR Dataset](https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones)

 ## Project purpose
-My purpose was to use the data and find good model to make decisions based on them.
+My purpose was to use the data and find the best model to make decisions based on them.
 That's why I was testing the SVM model- to find how good was an idea of dataset creator to use this- and Linear Regression.
-Finding which one would fit better and work better.
+Finding which one would fit better and work better- giving result in determining the physical condition of the device user based on input' steam data.

 Author's article: [article](https://www.elen.ucl.ac.be/Proceedings/esann/esannpdf/es2013-84.pdf)